lotteries-io/lotteries-io.github.io/_rfcs/downloadable-auditable-order-collection.md

 ## Collection Archive Structure

 In order to process such data, we need to be define a set of conventions for an archive file that can be made available by an operator system.
-This archive file with its well-known locations can then be processe d

-First, it seems appropriate to use a widely available archive

-Let us imagine the pool as a ZIP containing a set of directories, each directory being named after the sha-256 hash of the original order (and what we use for the identity of the order in ZOE).
-Within this directory we would then place the following files:
+Implementations of scripts or programs to answer the above questions can then be assembled around readily available libraries.

+We define the archive format to use as a **zip** file.

+### Orders as Directories

+The data for each order is placed in a directory named according to the URL-safe base64 encoded sha-256 hash of the original order data.

+Within this directory the files with the following names and semantics are expected to be present:

-* order (the raw order data)
+* `order` (the raw order data as submitted by the [Retailer](../concepts/retailer)).
-* order.headers (the headers that are input into the http signature routine, including a pseudo `request-target` header, necessarily including the Digest header and including the signature, each on a new line as per HTTP)
+* `order.headers` (the raw HTTP headers that are input into the http signature routine, including a pseudo `request-target` header, necessarily including the `Digest` header and including the signature, each on a new line as per HTTP).
-* order.result (the processing result document from the operator, which must be of status `accepted`).
-This includes an `order-digest` field over the `order.json`.
+* `order.result` (the terminal [order processing state](../concepts/order-processing-state) document from the operator in JSON format.
+This includes an `order-digest` field over the `order.json` which allows the processing result to be correlated with the input `order`).
-* order.result.signature.
-A properties document with three fields:
+* `order.result.signature`.
+A JSON document describing an object with three string properties:
 ** `signature-algorithm`.
-The standardised (as per Lotteries.io RFC) algorithm name for the signature algorithm used ** `signature-value`.
-The base64 encoded operator signature, as per http://www.lotteries.io/rfcs/content-signature, over the `order.result` document
+The standardised (as per [Content-Signature](content-signature)) algorithm name for the signature algorithm used
+** `signature-value`.
+The base64 encoded operator signature (as per [Content-Signature](content-signature)) over the `order.result` document
 ** `signature-timestamp`.
-The base64 encoded RFC 3161 timestamp response over the operator signature as per http://www.lotteries.io/rfcs/content-signature
+The base64 encoded RFC 3161 timestamp response over the operator signature as per [Content-Signature-Timestamp](content-signature-timestamp).

-There should also be a metadata file with the following fields:
+### Collection Metadata
+Additionally, a file `metadata.json` at the top-level of the archive *may* be supplied giving information about the query executed to compile the order collection.

+For the present, we define data string properties to be supplied for a collection that represents a [Participation Pool](../concepts/participation-pool).

 * `gaming-product`: The "well-known" URL of the gaming product concerned
 * `participation-pool`: the URL of the pool at the operator
-* `draw-time`: The date and time of the draw in ISO 8601 format, preferably in UTC, as follows: 2015-02-23T05:12:17Z.
+* `draw-time`: The date and time of the draw in ISO 8601 format, preferably in UTC, for example, as follows: 2015-02-23T05:12:17Z.

 ## Routine